Are The Risks Of Drugs That Enhance Imaging Tests Overblown?

 Other researchers stepped up after Newhouse published his findings in 2008.
 Physicians in Wisconsin conducted the first large study of CIN with a control group in 2009.
 In more than 11,500 patients, overall rates of kidney injury were similar between people who received contrast and those who hadn't.

-There was one major weakness with the study, though—it was retrospective, meaning it relied on medical records and previously collected data.
+There was one major weakness with the study, though — it was retrospective, meaning it relied on medical records and previously collected data.
 When a study is performed this way, randomization to different treatments can't be used to guard against biases that could distort results.

 So, for instance, if the physicians treating patients in the Wisconsin study were worried about giving contrast to high-risk patients, they may have steered them into the group receiving CT scans without it.
 These sicker patients might have been more likely to have kidney injury from other causes, which could mask a true difference between the groups.